-The Budget Office completed weekly COVID reports for System Administration who in turn, forwarded the reports to the NYS Division of the Budget (DOB).
-These reports detailed Fredonia's additional costs, lost revenue opportunities, student refunds and federal stimulus funds usage as a result of the COVID pandemic.
-The Budget Office provided details for the quarterly HEERF Reports required to be posted on the Campus's website.
+The Budget Office completed weekly , then monthly COVID reports for System Administration who in turn, forwarded the reports to the NYS Division of the Budget (DOB).
+These reports detailed Fredonia's additional costs, lost revenue opportunities, student refunds and federal stimulus funds usage as a result of the COVID pandemic through April 2023.
 The Budget Office produced and maintained the documentation needed for the Institutional share of the Stimulus funds.
-These funds and reports were audited by SUNY in spring/summer 2022.
-The Budget Office worked in conjunction with the Associate VP of F&A and other F&A personnel in obtaining and submitting documentation in regards to this audit.
+These funds and reports were audited by SUNY.
+The Budget Office worked in conjunction with the Associate Vice President for Finance and Administration and other Finance and Administration personnel in obtaining and submitting documentation in regards to this audit.